Jules and Gédéon Naudet: 9/11

 In 2001, the Naudet brothers were in the process of making a documentary on New York firefighters, following Antonios "Tony" Benetatos, a rookie firefighter or "probie," through his experiences in New York City Fire Department (FDNY) academy training and into a firehouse.

 On the morning of September 11, Jules accompanied several firefighters as they headed out to investigate reports of a gas leak from a storm drain in Lower Manhattan, leaving Gédéon in the firehouse to continue filming with Benetatos.
-On the way to Lower Manhattan, Jules and the firefighters had stopped at the corner of Lispenard and Church Streets when American Airlines Flight 11 flew right above them.
-Jules filmed its impact as it flew directly into the North Tower of the World Trade Center (WTC) at 8:46:30 AM EDT.
+On the way to Lower Manhattan, Jules and the firefighters had stopped at the corner of Lispenard and Church Streets when American Airlines Flight 11 flew immediately over them.
+Jules filmed its impact as it flew directly into the North Tower of the World Trade Center (WTC) at 8:46:26 AM EDT.
 Two other people also filmed the first impact: Pavel Hlava, from the entrance of the Brooklyn-Battery Tunnel, and Wolfgang Staehle, from Brooklyn.

 Jules went with the FDNY into the North Tower as they responded to the incident, which firefighters quickly determined was deliberate rather than accidental.
 He entered the lobby of the North Tower with the FDNY and filmed the fire chiefs as they set up a command post and sent firefighters up the stairs.
 While inside, Jules filmed the evacuating civilians and the firefighters' reactions to subsequent events, including United Airlines Flight 175 hitting the South Tower, the debris and "jumpers" falling from the upper floors, and obstructed communications.
 When the South Tower began to collapse, he took shelter with Battalion 1 Chief Joseph W. Pfeifer and the remaining firefighters, using his camera's floodlight to help them gather the wounded, lost, and deceased as they evacuated the North Tower.
 He followed the firefighters as they headed north and tried to establish another command post.